Celtic Goddess of War: 9 Ways to Work With The Morrigan

 The Morrigan’s Characteristics

 The Morrigan may be a triple goddess or may be three goddesses noted together.
 The names associated with The Morrigan are Anu, Badb, Macha and Nemain.
 In Modern Wicca, she’s sometimes depicted as The Triple Goddess in Maiden, Mother and Crone form.
+But that is more of a modern invention.
+Her true form, and the fact that she might be a combination of goddesses or many different goddesses, is much more complex.
 The Celtic Goddess of War is mysterious and dangerous, and chooses who she aids carefully.
 With shapeshifting and prophetic abilities, The Morrigan is a modern beloved goddess of magic and witchcraft.
 And just like any powerful seeress, she has a mischievous and sometimes dangerous nature.